ledstrain/wiki.ledstrain.org/content/en/docs/new-content/_index.md

 ---
-title: Links
+title: New Content
-description: Quick Links for useful info
+description: New posts to be integrated into the wiki
 weight: 1
 bookCollapseSection: true
 # bookFlatSection: false